 Preheat the oven to 325°F.

 Prepare your roasting pan and rack—set them out together and ensure they’re clean.
 Any pan drippings will make for delicious gravy!

 Remove the turkey breast from its packaging.
-I like to pat it dry with paper towels to ensure that it’ll crisp up as it cooks.
-Also ensure that you have removed the turkey neck, as well as the bag of giblets from the cavities and dried those out, too.
+Pat it dry with paper towels to ensure that it’ll crisp up as it cooks.
+Remove the neck, as well as the bag of giblets from the cavities and dried those out, too.

 Place the turkey breast-side up on the prepared roasting pan.